 When enabled, your vehicle's cameras and sensors (if equipped) remain powered on and ready to record suspicious activity around your vehicle when Model 3 is locked and in Park.
 Think of Sentry Mode as an intelligent vehicle security system that alerts you when it detects possible threats nearby.

 If a threat is detected, Sentry Mode pulses the headlights, sounds the alarm, and displays a message on the touchscreen indicating that the cameras may be recording to inform individuals outside of the vehicle.
-You will receive an alert on your phone through the mobile app and footage of the event is saved to USB drive (if installed).
+The mobile app alerts you of the alarm and footage of the event is saved to USB drive (if installed).

 Sentry Mode is disabled by default.
 You can use voice commands or the Tesla mobile app to easily enable or disable Sentry Mode.
 To enable Sentry Mode using voice commands, say "Keep Tesla safe," "Keep my car safe," "Sentry on," or "Enable Sentry" (see Voice Commands).